jacobmswisher/ArcGIS-Field-Maps/Sections/Part 2 - Configuring a Data Collection Environment for ArcGIS Field Maps.md

   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Field%20Maps/Figure%208.jpg">
 </p>

-In the configure form tool, you can drag and drop fields to configure your form or, if you have a small number of fields, simply click the add all button to add your fields to the form.
+In the forms tool, you can drag and drop fields to configure your form or, if you have a small number of fields, simply click the add all button to add your fields to the form.

 Add the place and description fields to the form, rearrange the fields as needed, then click on the place field to bring up the option to manage the properties for how that field will appear in the form.